hcorrada/dscert-algo/content/homeworks/project_1.md

 You will base your solution off of the code provided by this repository: https://github.com/hcorrada/data606_plagiarism

+To access:
+1. Create a github account (or use an existing one) at https://github.com
+2. Send me your github id and I will give you access to the repository
+3. **Fork** the repository to your github account
+4. Download and work on **your fork**

 Open the notebook `plagiarism_solution.ipynb` and follow instructions there.